 Let’s look at those three types of costs and what they cover.
-Then you’ll be able to create a budget and invest in your business appropriately.
+Then you’ll be able to create a budget for a conference and invest in your business appropriately.

-First, there are obvious costs.
+First, there are those obvious conference costs.
 These are the most basic ones and they include the following items:

 - Flying: airfare, Uber to/from airport or airport parking fees